Best Portable Electric Tower Fan Review – Top 5 Coolest List for March, 2023 with Buying Guide

 3. Dyson Air Multiplier AM07 Tower Fan

-Sit down before you hear the price of this high-end tower fan: $400.
+Sit down before you check out the price of this high-end tower fan.
 Many other reviewers have placed the Dyson at the top of their rankings, but Groom+Style can’t justify that ranking for the price the company charges.
 That doesn’t take away from the Air Multiplier’s wonderful performance, though.
 It’s a great fan.
 And its odd design makes it the perfect conversation piece for a modern home, since it looks like a piece of art – an large, open oval loop set on a pedestal, with no fan blades or grills.

 There are ten speeds on the Dyson, it can be set to oscillate 80°, it has a timer that can be set in 15-minute increments all the way up to nine hours and a full-featured remote control (which you’d better not lose, because most of the functions can’t be changed on the fan itself).